zhenweishi/FM-LCT/README.md

 FM-LCT is a vertical foundation model for quantitative CT analysis in lung cancer.
 FM-LCT is trained on a diverse dataset covering various lung cancer types and stages, and it undergoes meticulous data preprocessing, ensuring optimal input quality.
 Harnessing advanced deep learning techniques (contrastive learning algorithms), the model extracts deep learning-based features from CT scans, unveiling crucial insights into morphological features, shape characteristics, and texture features.
 Positioned for versatile applications in both research and clinical realms, it empowers researchers with nuanced data exploration and provides healthcare professionals with support for informed decision-making.

-The FM-LCT is designed and developed by Dr.Zhenwei Shi, Zhihe Zhao, Zhitao Wei, Dr.Chu Han and other AI/CS scientists from [Media Lab](https://github.com/GDPHMediaLab).
-Also, the work is supported and guided by experienced radiologists Prof. MD Zaiyi Liu and Prof. MD Changhong Liang from the radiolgoy department of Guangdong Provincial People's Hospital.

 ## Major Features